- Books are important for teaching children about the roles that they and others can or cannot inhabit.

 The authors’ novel analysis of images revealed the following about race in children’s books:

 - Books selected to highlight people of color or females increasingly depict characters with darker skin tones over time.
 However, Mainstream books have increased representation of lighter skin tones over the last two decades despite growing rhetoric about the importance of diverse representation.
+Black and Latinx people are underrepresented in the images and text, relative to their share of the US population.

 - Also, while females have always appeared in pictures over time (still less than 50 percent on average, but closer to 50 percent than in text), they are predominantly White females.